liquidctl/liquidctl/README.md

 ## Introducing the command-line interface

-The complete list of commands and options can be found in `liquidctl --help`, on in the man page, but the following topics cover the most common operations in the command-line interface.
+The complete list of commands and options can be found in `liquidctl --help` and in the man page, but the following topics cover the most common operations.

-Brackets `[ ]`, parenthesis `( )`, less-than/greater-than `< >` and ellipsis `...` are used to describe optional, required, positional and repeating elements.
-Example commands are prefixed with a number sign `#`, which also serves to indicate that on Linux root permissions might be required.
+Brackets `[ ]`, parenthesis `( )`, less than/greater than `< >` and ellipsis `...` are used to describe, respectively, optional, required, positional and repeating elements.
+Example commands are prefixed with a number sign `#`, which also serves to indicate that on Linux root permissions (or suitable udev rules) may be required.

-The `--verbose` option will print some extra information, like automatically made adjustments to the user provided settings.
+The `--verbose` option will print some extra information, like automatically made adjustments to user-provided settings.
 And if there is a problem, the `--debug` flag will make liquidctl output more information to help identify its cause; be sure to include this when opening a new issue.

 _Note: when debugging issues with PyUSB or libusb it can be useful to set the `PYUSB_DEBUG=debug` or/and `LIBUSB_DEBUG=4` environment variables._